raspberrypilearning/creating-resources/README.md

 GitHub is a software projects hosting service; it's a kind of social networking site for code projects.
 It uses version-control software Git to manage changes in projects, and allows collaboration over the web.

-See our [GitHub Guide](github.md) to learn how to use GitHub to write and contribute to resources.
+See our [GitHub Guide](github-guide.md) to learn how to use GitHub to write and contribute to resources.

 ## Markdown

 Markdown is a plain-text formatting syntax.
 It's very simple, and it maintains its readability while offering a range of formatting options.
 Our documentation and educational resources are written in Markdown, and we encourage others to use it for any resources they write themselves and submit to us.

-See our [Markdown Guide](markdown.md) to learn how to write materials in this way.
+See our [Markdown Guide](markdown-guide.md) to learn how to write materials in this way.

 See our [Style Guide](style-guide.md) to learn about our preferred methods of formatting markdown.

 ## Structure

 There is a format to the repository of a Raspberry Pi resource.
 Some resources are larger projects than others and require more structure and organisation to the contents.

+See our [Resource Structure Guide] to learn how to organise the files and folders in your repository.

 ## Licence